dtcenter/METdataio/docs/Users_Guide/installation.rst

 Instructions for installing the METdataio package locally via conda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- * Activate the conda environment.
+ * Activate the conda environment, changing <your-conda-env-name> to the correct location.
    Please change 'your-conda-env-name' to the correct location.

     .. code-block:: ini